Skip to content

 Tax Preparer Cybersecurity Compliance 2025: What Changed

-Cybersecurity compliance for tax professionals in 2025 requires implementation of federally-mandated security frameworks including IRS Publication 4557, the FTC Safeguards Rule, and state data breach notification laws.
-Tax preparers must deploy documented Written Information Security Plans (WISPs), technical controls such as multi-factor authentication and encryption, and comprehensive employee training programs to protect client data containing Social Security numbers, financial records, and personally identifiable information.
+The regulatory landscape requires tax professionals to implement federally-mandated security frameworks including IRS Publication 4557, the FTC Safeguards Rule (16 CFR § 314), and state data breach notification laws.
+Compliance demands documented Written Information Security Plans (WISPs), technical controls such as multi-factor authentication and encryption, appointed Qualified Individuals responsible for security programs, and comprehensive employee training programs.

 $2.3B